-Factors Affecting Heat Transfer and Thermal Performance Factors affecting heat transfer and thermal performance through fibrous materials occur in a combination of the following three mechanisms
+Factors affecting heat through fibrous materials occur in a combination of the following three mechanisms:

 - Conduction – through the fibres and across the air spaces